-This is a great versatile minimalist backpack.
+The Hynes Eagle Minimalist City backpack is a great versatile minimalist backpack.
 It is small and lightweight enough that you can use it as an everyday backpack, but also large and functional enough that you can travel with it.
-It is made from nylon, so it’s a very durable, water resistant backpack.
+It is made from nylon, so it’s a very durable, water-resistant backpack.

 You can just hide them in their compartment, which transforms this bag from a backpack to a mini-duffel.
 The only issue is that you don’t get a shoulder strap, and there are no attachment points for it.
 But you do get a luggage strap, which allows you to mount this backpack on top of your suitcase.

-There is some padding and ventilation on the backpanel, so this should be comfortable enough for your everyday activities.
+There are some padding and ventilation on the backpanel, so this should be comfortable enough for your everyday activities.

 Oh and I almost forgot to mention – this backpack is insanely affordable, and it’s the perfect option if your budget is $30!

-Osprey Farpoint is one of those backpacks that fits into nearly every category.
+Osprey Farpoint is one of those backpacks that fit into nearly every category.
 It’s great for travel, it’s good for hikes, the larger options are a great choice for backpacking and it has a very minimalistic design.
-It’s one of older Osprey packs, so it doesn’t have any flashy neon logos or a very colourful exterior.
+It’s one of older Osprey packs, so it doesn’t have any flashy neon logos or a very colorful exterior.

 In addition to that, with this type of opening, all of your stuff is easily accessible.
 The main compartment of this pack also features a padded laptop sleeve.
 But it’s not TSA friendly and that’s the only flaw.